tunepruner/ScrabbleCheat/README.md

 The project is written in Java 8.
-My personal goal is to use it to practice test driven development and JUnit 5, Java streams (and declaritive programming in general), and regular expressions, all why trying to write cleaner and cleaner code, and improving my refactoring techniques in IntelliJ IDEA.
-It is also my first time working with a data set this large (almost 500,000 words in the dictionary I'm using).
+My personal goal is to use it to practice test driven development and JUnit 5, Java streams (and declaritive programming in general), and regular expressions, all while trying to write cleaner and cleaner code, and improving my refactoring techniques in IntelliJ IDEA.
+It is my first time working with a data set this large (almost 500,000 words in the dictionary I'm using), it is also instructive about algorithm efficiency.